Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Tests before treatment begins

 Before treatment begins, further tests are needed in order to assess the condition of different organs.
-Therefore, the doctors will recommend an electrocardiography (ECG) as well as an ultrasound of the heart (echocardiography), an electroencephalography (EEC), a hearing test (audiometry), special diagnostics for determining kidney and lung functions as well as various blood tests.
+Therefore, the doctors will recommend an electrocardiography (ECG) as well as an ultrasound of the heart (echocardiography), an electroencephalography (EEC), a hearing test (such as audiometry, BERA hearing test and/or otoacoustic emissions), special diagnostics for determining kidney and lung functions as well as various blood tests.
 Any changes occurring during the course of treatment can be assessed and managed better based on the results of those initial tests, which thus help to keep the risk of certain treatment-related side effects as low as possible.

 Good to know: Not all the tests listed above need to be done for every patient.
 Contrariwise, the patient’s individual situation may require additional diagnostic procedures that have not been mentioned in this chapter.
 Therefore, you should always ask your doctor, based on the information above, which test your child needs and why.